CS-Project-PDS/csproject26/help.md

 0) select "lesson-number":
    ---------------------
-where lesson-number is a valid cmdtypist lesson number.
-This command is run at the cmdtypist prompt.
-Exampe: Enter command >>select 8, select is the command and 8 is a valid lesson number.
+ When you're at the cmdtypist prompt, type 'select' followed by a valid lesson number to execute the command.
+For instance, you can input 'select 8' where 'select' is the command and '8' represents a lesson number.

 1) cmdtypist mkuser "username":
    --------------------------
-Creates a new user and stores username in the user_speed text file.
-Running this command erases current name in user_speed file.
-This command must be run by first time cmdtypist users.
-This command is mandatory once for every first time user.
-Running other commands for the first time without running this command will show and error message mandating this command.
-Running this command when a user name already exist deletes the current user to the new user name specified as second argument.
-If you want to preserve saved data in the user_speed file, then copy and paste in a different directory or rename it.
+ To create a new user and save the username in the 'user_speed' text file, use this command.
+It's required for first-time cmdtypist users.
+Running this command will overwrite any existing username in the 'user_speed' file.
+If a username already exists, running this command will replace it with the new username provided as the second argument.
+If you wish to keep the existing data in the 'user_speed' file, make sure to copy it to another directory or rename it before running this command.

 2) cmtypist ls:
    -----------
-List available lessons for typing.
-Whenever the lessons are listed, the command select "lesson number" has to be followed to select lesson.
+To view the available typing lessons, use the command 'list lessons'.
+After listing the lessons, follow up with the command 'select' followed by the lesson number to choose a specific lesson..

 3) cmtypist --help:
   ----------------
-  Use this command if you find any difficulty.
-It display every help a user will need before and while using cmtypist.
+  If you encounter any challenges, utilize this command.
+It provides comprehensive assistance to users both before and during their use of cmdtypist, covering all necessary help topics

 4) cmtypist man:
    ------------